Skip to main content

 Trintellix withdrawal

-Like all medications that affect serotonin in the brain, Trintellix should not be discontinued abruptly.
-Although the drug is not addictive, the dose should be gradually decreased over several weeks before stopping to prevent discontinuation symptoms.
-The most common Trintellix discontinuation symptoms are:
+Like other medications that affect serotonin in the brain, Trintellix should not be discontinued abruptly.
+Although the drug is not addictive, the dosage should be gradually decreased over several weeks before stopping to prevent discontinuation syndrome or withdrawal symptoms.
+The most common Trintellix withdrawal symptoms include:

 • Nausea